FloatingArrayDesign/FAModel/famodel/cables/README.md

 - failure_probability
 : dictionary of failure probabilities for the cable
 - cost
-: total cost of the cable components (USD)
+: cost dictionary of the cable components (USD).
+Can include entries for total cost (key = 'total') and 'connector_cost', along with other entries.